poppadum/dynquee/doc/Running_on_separate_device.md

     ```

-1. Optional: make the `media/` directory world-writeable so you can copy files to it without sudo:
+1. Optional: make the `media/` directory world-writeable so you can copy files to it without `sudo`:
     ```sh
-    chmod -R +w ./media/
+    chmod -R a+w ./media/
     ```